Two-time champion Minjee Lee part of three-way tie for lead at Women’s US Open

 Only five players are below par through three rounds.

-Australia’s Minjee Lee, Thailand’s Wichanee Meechai and America’s Andrea Lee all hold a two-shot lead headed into the final round of the US Women’s Open.
+Australia’s Minjee Lee, Thailand’s Wichanee Meechai and American Andrea Lee were in a three-way tie for the lead heading into the final round of the US Women’s Open.

 Speaking after her round of 66, Minjee Lee said: “I tried to just keep it pretty calm, and I just tried to be patient out there.